 Entry Level Recruitment information for candidates

-Please read this information before completing the Entry Level Recruitment Registration form.
+Please read this information before applying for Entry Level Recruitment.

 Entry Level Recruitment (ELR) is a service offered by the Northern Territory Government to simplify the process of obtaining administrative work, at entry level within the Northern Territory Public Sector (NTPS).
 The Department of Corporate and Information Services administers the ELR service through the Recruitment Services Unit located in Alice Springs.
 Recruitment Services maintain a candidate pool from which suitable candidates are provided to Government agencies, when entry level vacancies need to be filled.